trygve-lie/reqspy/README.md

     console.log('new host requested', info);
 });

 // Do http requests with any http lib.
-The breaker will guard it. request('http://api.somewhere.com', (error, response, body) => {
+The Spy will log it. request('http://api.somewhere.com', (error, response, body) => {
     console.log(body);
 });